mahavedalla/mahavedalla/docs/questions/misc/what-is-the-purpose-of-obedience.md

-# What is the purpose of obedience?
+Question: What is the purpose of obedience?
 Category: Misc
 Sutta References: MN 65
 Date Entered: April 2, 2025